 – Ticking occurs when debris might have gotten stuck in your fan blade.

-Don’t Ignore Unusual AC Noises, Call Engineered Air to Check Your HVAC System
+Don’t Ignore the Noise, Let Engineered Air Check Your AC

 Ignoring the weird noises from your AC can turn minor issues into major expenses.
 As soon as you hear something that does not sound normal, contact Engineered Air to help.
 And remember, the best way to prevent a noisy air conditioner is by having regular, annual maintenance check-ups.